Do you have message that is so strong you can’t ignore it?

 Then this is the interview for you.

-This episode is with Melissa McConaghy who was an expert in her field ; who spoke up about new findings that had her pulled over the coals and nearly lost her reputation in doing so.
+This episode is with Melissa McConaghy who is an expert in her field; who spoke up about new findings that had her pulled over the coals and nearly lost her reputation in doing so.

 We hear the journey of how Melissa stumbled upon evidence of a better way to treat Parkinson patients and turned this powerful research into a business that now services people worldwide.